csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ### Step 2: Wrangle Data and Combine into a Single Table
+#### Preliminary Inspection
-* Once uploaded, compare schemas (e.g. column names and data type) for each of the tables.

-* Inspect the tables (through preview) and look for incongruencies.
+Once data is uploaded, it is important to compare schemas (e.g. column names and data type) for each of the tables and inspect the tables through preview to look for incongruencies.
+Here are the results:

-#### Results
 * Though column names matched, column types differed accross tables.

   - The reason being that I did not format the dataframe in python prior to uploading (useful for the future).